 \end{remark}

-Now recall the definition of $\hat{\sigma}^2_{\text{out}}$:
+Now recall the definition of $\hat{\sigma}^2_r$:

 This estimator has recently garnered attention for its role in exploring uncertainty quantification in cross-validation.
 Particularly,~\cite{bayle2020} has studied the consistency of its variant under different assumptions and notions of stability, such as mean-square stability and loss stability.
-The estimator is simply the sample variance of all the statistics $X_{i,r} - Q^{(-v_i)}_{i,r}$, which makes the definition intuitive on its own.
-However, we should emphasize the dependencies among the statistics in contrast to the classical sample variance of IID samples.
-To clarify, their dependencies are present not only within the statistics centered on samples in the same fold, but also across all folds due to the overlap in out-of-fold data used for exponential weightings.
-We highlight this nature of dependence by sub-scripting the estimator with the letters `out'.
-As illustrated in~\ref{rem: variances relation}, one can infer that the weak dependence aims $\hat{\sigma}^2_{\text{out}}$ to behave similarly as the sample variance for IID data (both yield consistency) although its existence might make a proof non-trivial.
+The estimator is simply the sample variance of all the differences $X_{i,r} - Q_{i,r}\QexcludingVi$, which makes the definition intuitive on its own.
+However, we should emphasize the dependency among the differences in contrast to the classical sample variance of IID data.
+To clarify, their dependency are present not only within the differences centered on samples in the same fold, but also across all folds due to the overlap in out-of-fold data used for exponential weightings.
+As illustrated in Remark~\ref{rem: variances relation}, one can infer that the weak dependency aims $\hat{\sigma}^2_r$ to behave similarly as the sample variance for IID data (both yield consistency) although its existence might make a proof non-trivial.